HoraceHuang-ui/RentalAdsBoard-frontend/README.md

 ## Tech Stack

-This project is built with `Vue3` + `Vite` + `TypeScript` for the ease of responsive programming and ease of debugging.
-The atomic CSS library `Tailwind` is implemented for the readability of the codes.
+This project is built with `Vue3` + `Vite` + `TypeScript` for the ease of responsive programming and debugging.
+The atomic CSS library `Tailwind` is implemented for readability of the codes.

 ### Disclaimer

-To keep this lab work meaningful and make myself more familiar with Vue programming, I hereby ensure that:
+To keep this lab work meaningful and make myself more familiar with Vue programming, I hereby guarantee that:
 > All views and components in this project are built without any component
 > libraries (such as `Element Plus`) or any help with AI (such as `ChatGPT`).